holidayextras/culture/expedited-procedure.md

 * An incident report email to let affected teams/individuals know of the issue.
 * An email to confirm the end of the incident, with brief notes on the solution and ongoing issues.
 * An email after the post-mortem to include a full summary of the incident, solution and any learning outcomes.

+Email recipients should include our System Maintenance list.

 ## Fix